domiebett/dojo/README.md

 Modules folder with the following modules:

-1. dojo.py	-Contains Dojo class with lists for rooms and functions for accessing database.
+1. dojo.py	-Contains Dojo class with lists for rooms and functions for all app features.
 2. rooms.py -Contains Room object holding with list containing its occupants (Person objects)
 3. people.py -Contains Person object used as a template for Fellows and Staff.
 4. database.py - Contains class models for purpose of saving to database.